The Excellent approach

 We believe that sustainable environmental development and human well-being go hand in hand: that improved livelihoods don’t have to come at the expense of our environment.
 In fact, conservation of the environment is the only way people in drylands can overcome poverty.

-Excellent Development are passionate about Sand Dams because we know just how effective they can be.
+Excellent Development is passionate about sand dams because we know just how effective they can be.
 That’s why we are determined to start a revolution in soil and water conservation in drylands across the globe.
-We believe that Sand Dams will transform millions of lives.
+We believe that sand dams will transform millions of lives.
 And, the revolution has only just begun.

 Working in partnership:

-Since 2002, we have worked in partnerships to construct 360 Sand Dams across sub – Saharan Africa.
+Since 2002, we have worked in partnerships to construct 366 sand dams across sub – Saharan Africa.
 The results have been extraordinary.